ozataman/csv-conduit/README.markdown

 ### TODO - Next Steps

+* Refactor all operations to use iterCSV as the basic building block -- in progress.
+* The CSVeable typeclass can be refactored to have a more minimal definition.
+* Get mapCSVFiles out of the typeclass if possible.
 * Need to think about specializing an Exception type for the library and properly notifying the user when parsing-related problems occur.
 * Some operations can be further broken down to their atoms, increasing the flexibility of the library.
-* The CSVeable typeclass can be refactored to have a more minimal definition.
 * Operating on Text in addition to ByteString would be phenomenal.
 * A test-suite needs to be added.
 * Some benchmarking would be nice.